Mekong Delta: Industry and FDI

 The Mekong Delta is not strongly industrialized, but is still the third out of seven regions in terms of industrial gross output.
 The region's industry accounts for 10% of Vietnam's total as of 2011.
-Almost half of the region's industrial production is concentrated in Cần Thơ, Long An Province and Cà Mau Province.
+Almost half of the region's industrial production is concentrated in Cần Thơ, Long An province and Cà Mau province.
 Cần Thơ is the economic center of the region and more industrialized than the other provinces.
 Long An has been the only province of the region to attract part of the manufacturing booming around Ho Chi Minh City and is seen by other provinces as an example of successful FDI attraction.
-Cà Mau Province is home to a large industrial zone including power plants and a fertiliser factory.
+Cà Mau province is home to a large industrial zone including power plants and a fertiliser factory.
 Accumulated foreign direct investment in the Mekong Delta until 2011 was $10.257bn.
 It has been highly concentrated in a few provinces, led by Long An and Kiên Giang with over $3bn each, Tiền Giang and Cần Thơ (around 850m), Cà Mau (780m) and Hậu Giang (673m), while the other provinces have received less than 200m each.
 In general, the performance of the region in attracting FDI is evaluated as unsatisfactory by local analysts and policymakers.
 Companies from Ho Chi Minh City have also invested heavily in the region.
 Their investment from 2000 to June 2011 accounted for 199 trillion VND (almost $10bn).

 Infrastructure

 The construction of the Cần Thơ Bridge, a cable-stayed bridge over the largest distributary of the Mekong River, was completed on April 12, 2010, three years after a collapse that killed 54 and injured nearly 100 workers.
-The bridge replaces the ferry system that currently runs along National Route 1, and links Vĩnh Long Province and Cần Thơ city.
+The bridge replaces the ferry system that currently runs along National Route 1, and links Vĩnh Long province and Cần Thơ city.
 The cost of construction is estimated to be 4.842 trillion Vietnamese đồng (approximately 342.6 million United States dollars), making it the most expensive bridge in Vietnam.

+The region is served by 4 airports: